azangru/mysite/src-old/diary/2021/index.md

 title: "2020"
 ---

+## April 05
+Today I learned that the community seems to be upset with JSON web tokens and advocate for a different standard, e.g. [paseto](https://paseto.io/).

 ## April 04
 Ok, [this site of a web studio](https://www.sennep.com/) is very cool.
 Despite them using React, and despite the many animations, it feels buttery smooth.
 Looks great, is a pleasure to read, and is quite snappy.